vadimadr/vk.py/README.md

 method just calls your method with all key word parameters using https load should be used if real number of object more than could be got per 1 request execute will apply your method to every object marked as list_var.
 Second parameter is a list of vars that should interpreted as list of params.
+## List of all methods can be found at http://vk.com/dev/methods